 Maserati factory tours are reserved to the car owners.
 However it is possible to visit the showroom during business hours.

 Ferrari museums cost 15 euros per adult each, if you buy a combined ticket for both Maranello and Modena museum you pay 26 euros per adult, children pay 5 euros.
 The shuttle bus that connect Maranello with Modena costs 6 euros.
-Lamborghini charges 40 euros for a guided visit to the factory and 10 euros for the museum.
-Pagani charges 25 euros for workshop guided tour.
-Ducati guided factory and museum tours cost 10 euros.
+Lamborghini charges 70 euros for a guided visit to the factory and 10 euros for the museum.
+Pagani charges 50 euros for workshop guided tour.
+Ducati guided factory and museum tours cost 30euros.
+We suggest to check individual company websites for exact pricing.